gtxaspec/wz_flash-helper/docs/README_other_options.md

 -----
 **Note:**
-- If you are on OpenIPC profile, boot image specified with `new_sdcard_kernel` will be renamed to `factory_0P3N1PC_kernel` instead.
-Unless you are using `wz_mini_hacks` or using SD card boot image for personal purpose, you should disable it.
+- If you are on OpenIPC profile, boot kernel specified with `new_sdcard_kernel` will be renamed to `factory_0P3N1PC_kernel` instead.
+Unless you are using `wz_mini_hacks` or using SD card boot kernel for personal purpose, you should disable it.
-- SD card boot image will not be renamed if `dry_run` is enabled.
+- SD card boot kernel will not be renamed if `dry_run` is enabled.
 - Custom script will not not run if `dry_run` is enabled.
 - Custom script does not necessarily have to be on the SD Card top directory, you can put its path on the option to make it run from somewhere else.